RhysRoo/SDRecipie_docs/docs/source/index.rst

 - **Firebase** is our chosen backend database, known for its scalability and real-time data syncing capabilities.

+**How to Run the Application**

+To run the application there is 2 ways this can be done:
+ *Change the directory to match the folder that holds all the apps components (in terminal -> cd SDrecipe -> cd recipe_app) then (in terminal -> flutter run recipe_app)
+ *Locate the main.dart from the lib folder -> choose debugger

 .. note::

    WasteAway is currently under active development.
 Stay tuned for updates!